-Broken link building in Toronto is just one of many strategies used to acquire backlinks.
-The concept is simple in theory, yet some make it seem as difficult as repairing the Gardener Expressway.
+Broken link building is just one of many backlinking strategies used to acquire links to your website.
 The short summary of how to execute a broken link building campaign is:

 - Find a website that would be ideal to link from to your site,

 - Identify any links on the site which are broken (the target page no longer exists)